 The following early registration discounts apply for accepted applications:

 - Register by December 31, 2018 and receive a $500 tuition discount

 - Register by January 31, 2018 and receive a $375 tuition discount

 Limited scholarships are available for this progarm.
 To apply, please fill out the Scholarship Application Form, and submit a Recommendation Form.
-Complete scholarship applications received by February 15, 2018 will be considered in the first round of review.
+Complete scholarship applications received by March 15, 2019 will be considered in the first round of review.
 However, applicants should apply early to ensure a space in the program.

 If you would like to contribute to the ELIP scholarship fund, please contact Lauraw@eomega.org.

 Through lectures, discussion, experiential intensives, hands-on projects, field trips, community experience, and personal reflection, we explore ecology from a social, economic, and spiritual perspective.
 What we learn in the process are approaches and tools that can be applied to creative problem solving anywhere.
 Learn more

 |12:00 p.m.–4:00 p.m||Camper Check in|

 |4:00 p.m.–7:30 p.m.||All other Check In (Rooms available after 5:00 p.m.)|